ccosmas/Hello-world/README.md

 # Hello-world
-This is my first time using github, so don't judge me on how the setup looks like. just trying to get my hands wet.
+This is my first time using github. just trying to get my hands wet.